Optimizing The Getup - Part 4: The Tall Sit

 Breathing Behind the Shield

-The other – more omnipresent – breathing is the “breathe behind the shield” style of breathing.
+The other – more omnipresent – breath style is “breathe behind the shield”.

 Flex your abs.
 Now sing, talk, and carry on a conversation without letting go of that tension.
 That’s breathing behind the shield.

 When performing the Getup you should be breathing behind the shield throughout the entire lift.

 In this sense, breathing can be used as an evaluation tool.

 If you can’t breathe calmly in the tall sit position, then you’re merely surviving the position, not owning it.

 Don’t get discouraged if you find yourself surviving the lift rather than owning it.
 Regress to a sustainable lift and train there.
 In this case that would mean heading back to your roll to elbow or arm bar and training there until you own that position.

 Remember, the next phase of the Getup will only be as good as your previous one.

 Optimizing The Getup: Tall Sit - Using TUT